-This release of the NIAC Phase I Call for Proposals, CP 02-02, is a continuation of the process to identify and nurture revolutionary advanced concepts that may have a significant impact on the future of aeronautics and space.
+This release of the NIAC Phase I Call for Proposals, CP 06-01, is a continuation of the process to identify and nurture revolutionary advanced concepts that may have a significant impact on the future of aeronautics and space.
 I invite you to respond with innovative and technically credible advanced concepts that will initiate a paradigm shift and redefine the possible in aeronautics and space.
-You should check the NIAC website periodically to receive any updates or additional guidance regarding CP 02-02.